camalalek/Shopping-Cart-System-PHP/README.md

-# Simple-Shopping-Cart-PHP
+# Shopping-Cart-System-PHP
-A simple Shopping Cart PHP class
+A simple shopping cart class developed with PHP (OOP)